earthly/earthly/docs/ci-integration/build-an-earthly-ci-image.md

 RUN earthly config global.buildkit_host buildkit_host: 'tcp://myhost:8372'
 ```

-For more details on using a remote buildkit daemon, [see our guide](./remote-buildkit.md).
+For more details on using a remote BuildKit daemon, [see our guide](./remote-buildkit.md).